 Adopting here the division into bodily and mental habits, as that most natural in itself, we find many characteristic and striking examples of the former in the actions of the voluntary muscles, and especially in those co-ordinate actions already adverted to, which form so essential a part of the economy of life.
 In speaking, in walking, in the thousand purposes for which we use the arms and hands, we unconsciously employ the most complex machinery, set in motion by the will, and altered or arrested by it; but while in action, governed and guided by habit alone.
-The series of consentient movements so produced is perfect enough in many cases to give the semblance of abstraction from all voluntary effort.
-That this ever really occurs we cannot, however, affirm; and the momentary changes required in many of these acts render the conception one very difficult to entertain.
-Even in cases where the mind appears most absent from the bodily phenomena, we must presume that the nervous power, acting on the muscular contractility, is constantly supplied while motion is going But with full admission of these doubtful points, the on. fact remains certain, that habit, due to frequent repetition, gives a co-ordinate action to groups of muscles, which they had not originally, and of which they may again be deprived by disease.
+The series of consentient movements so produced is perfect enough in many cases to give the semblance of abstraction from

-\ Bichat, pursuing into this subject his views of animal and organic life, strongly expresses their distinction as regards the dominion of habit: "Tout est modifié par l'habitude dans la vie animale . . .
+Bichat, pursuing into this subject his views of animal and organic life, strongly expresses their distinction as regards the dominion of habit: "Tout est modifié par l'habitude dans la vie animale...
 Dans la vie organique nous verrons les phénomènes constamment soustraits à l'empire de l'habitude."
-This statement must be considered as liable to the qualification mentioned above.
+This statements must be considered as liable to the qualification mentioned above. all voluntary effort.
+That this ever really occurs we cannot, however, affirm; and the momentary changes required in many of these acts render the conception one very difficult to entertain.
+Even in cases where the mind appears most absent from the bodily phenomena, we must presume that the nervous power, acting on the muscular contractility, is constantly supplied while motion is going on.
+But with full admission of these doubtful points, the fact remains certain, that habit, due to frequent repetition, gives a co-ordinate action to groups of muscles, which they had not originally, and of which they may again be wholly deprived by accident or disease.

-Or take other familiar instances in illustration, as when we balance the body to save it from falling, or make sudden movements to avert a blow, or adopt certain postures to relieve bodily pain.
+Or take other familiar instances in illustration: as when we balance the body to save it from falling, or make sudden movements to avert a blow, or adopt certain postures to relieve bodily pain.
 In none of these cases could we predict a moment before what would be the actions fitted to fulfil these purposes.
 They are so instantaneous, and the machinery employed so entirely hidden from all common knowledge, that it is difficult to divest them of the semblance of instincts, brought suddenly into exercise.
 That they really belong to the class of habits is proved by the need of education and experience to give this power of instant adaptation; and by the perfection of their use being in exact proportion to its frequency.